ivansibir/ml_car_price_prediction/README.md

-Car Price Prediction — ML Pipeline + Airflow (README.txt)
+Car Price Prediction — ML Pipeline + Airflow

 OVERVIEW
 This repository provides a reproducible machine-learning pipeline to predict car price (or price category, depending on your target column).
 It contains: